 - 1. Apply monitor and obtain 4-lead ECG

 - 2. IVF as indicated per patient condition

-- A. Adults:
+- A. Adult:

 - i.
 Hemodynamically unstable: IVF wide open

 - ii.
 Hemodynamically stable: TKO

-- B. Pediatrics
+- B. Pediatric:

 - i.
 Hemodynamically unstable: 10 20 ml/kg bolus and reassess

 - ii.
 Hemodynamically stable: TKO

 - 3. Fentanyl for pain control

-- A. Adults:
+- A. Adult:

 - i.
-1 2 mcg/kg IN (maximum 200 mcg)
+0.5 1 mcg/kg IV, IN, IM, IO (maximum 100 mcg)

 - ii.
-0.5 1 mcg/kg IV, IM (maximum 100 mcg)

-- iii.
-May repeat x1 in 15 minutes as indicated (maximum 100 mcg any route)
+May repeat x1 in 15 minutes as indicated (maximum 100 mcg)

-- B. Pediatrics:
+- B. Pediatric:

 - i.
 0.5 1 mcg/kg IV, IM, IN (maximum 100 mcg)

 - ii.
 Contact Medical Control for repeat dosing

-- 4. Alternative analgesic: nitrous oxide via patient-controlled inhalation

-- 5. Contraindicated with suspected pneumothorax

-- 6. For adult with suspected open fracture: cefazolin (Ancef®)
+- 4. Cefazolin (Ancef®) for adult with suspected open fracture:

 - A. > 120 kg: 3 grams IV over 3 5 minutes

 - B. 40 120 kg: 2 grams IV over 3 5 minutes

-- 7. Advanced Airway management as indicated
+- 5. Advanced Airway management as indicated

 - A. Airway: Intubation Protocol

 - B. Airway: BIAD Protocol

-- 8. Ensure proper tube placement using capnometry and SpO2; ventilate with 100% oxygen
+- 6. Ensure proper tube placement using capnometry and SpO2; ventilate with 100% oxygen

-- 9. For injury noted to chest or back such that the possibility of a tension pneumothorax exists, and the patient is hemodynamically unstable:
+- 7. For injury noted to chest or back such that the possibility of a tension pneumothorax exists, and the patient is hemodynamically unstable:

 - A. Perform chest needle decompression

-- \ Consider all possible causes of shock and treat per appropriate protocol - ★ Decompensation in pediatrics is often airway related - \ Geriatric patients often occult injuries are more difficult to recognize, and patients can decompensate unexpectedly with little warning - > Risk of death with trauma increases after age 55 - ➤ SBP < 110 may represent shock / poor perfusion in patients over age 65 - \ Shock may be present with a normal blood pressure initially - Shock often is present with normal vital signs and may develop insidiously - Tachycardia may be the only manifestation - \ Patients may become hypothermic even in warm environments; ensure warmth maintained
+- \ Consider all possible causes of shock and treat per appropriate protocol - \ Decompensation in pediatrics is often airway related - \ Geriatric patients often occult injuries are more difficult to recognize, and patients can decompensate unexpectedly with little warning - > Risk of death with trauma increases after age 55 - > SBP < 110 may represent shock / poor perfusion in patients over age 65 - \ Shock may be present with a normal blood pressure initially - \ Shock often is present with normal vital signs and may develop insidiously - Tachycardia may be the only manifestation - \ Patients may become hypothermic even in warm environments; ensure warmth maintained